 Information obtained during the assessments is used to ensure that program and student learning outcomes are being met.
 The databases are maintained by the Research and Graduate Program Coordinator and the CHE office staff.
 Each faculty in the department monitors his/her advisees' progress and makes adjustments to help ensure that students are progressing satisfactorily towards completing their degree requirements.
 Program needs and indicators of student quality are routinely assessed and used to guide the process for admission.
 The CHE Graduate Committee meets periodically to discuss programmatic items, to share ideas for new initiatives, and to conduct initial reviews and make recommendations regarding admission of applicants to the CHE graduate programs.
 In reviewing applications, the committee uses an 11-item rubric to score applicants (per guidance in the TTU Graduate Catalog).
 Each applicable item in the rubric is scored out of 10 points, and an overall percentage score is calculated.
-A threshold score has been established by the committee at or above which an applicant would be recommended for full admission, and a lower score has been established that would lead to a recommendation of provisional admission.
+A threshold score has been established by the committee at or above which an applicant would be recommended for full admission.
 Below this latter score, the committee would recommend that admission be denied.